|

 stretch and can be a great way to have some breath recovery.
 Thus

-making the transition into Warrior one smooth.
+making the transition into Warrior 1 smooth.

 Flow one time and then enter Warrior 1 with an